Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Once you learn you or a loved one is the target of a false allegation of child abuse, never speak to any law enforcement officer or child protective investigator.
 Instead, invoke your right to remain silent until you have spoken to an experienced criminal defense attorney.

-Contact an attorney at Pumphrey Law and find out more about what you might need to do today to protect yourself and your family against a false allegation of child abuse.
+Contact an attorney at Pumphrey Law to find out more about what you might need to do today to protect yourself and your family against a false allegation of child abuse.

-Pumphrey Law represents men and women charged with false or exaggerated allegations of child abuse throughout Tallahassee in Leon County and the surrounding areas of North Florida including Crawfordville in Wakulla County, Monticello in Jefferson County, Quincy in Gadsden County and Bristol in Liberty County.
+Pumphrey Law represents individuals charged with false or exaggerated allegations of child abuse throughout Tallahassee in Leon County and the surrounding areas of North Florida including Crawfordville in Wakulla County, Monticello in Jefferson County, Quincy in Gadsden County and Bristol in Liberty County.
 Call (850) 681-7777 to schedule a free consultation.

 Back to top